wareya/BBAE/src/design.md

-add i i // i and i must be of the same type sub i i // likewise for all of these mul i i imul i i
+add i i // i and i must be of the same type sub i i // likewise for all of these mul i i // unsigned multiplication imul i i // signed multiplication

 div i i  // division by 0 produces 0
 idiv i i // division by 0 produces 0